nicolasraffray/algorithms-data-structures-notes/README.md

 1. Figure out the simplest base case
 2. Divide or decrease the problem until it becomes the base case

+An example of one of these algorithms is Euclids Algorithm which is an algorithm for computing the greatest common divisor (GCD).
+This is done through successive division until there is no longer a remainder and we have arrived at the base case.

 ## Data Structures

 ---